Dashadower/GomokuReloaded/README.md

 # GomokuReloaded
-MiniMand Monte-Carlo Tree Search based Gomoku playing agent.
+MiniMax, Monte-Carlo Tree Search based Gomoku playing agent.

 Difference from GomokuBot:
 - Usage of MCTS.
 Now this agent can use MCTS to decide an optimal move